kmxz/mae259b/data/README.md

     {
-        "meta": { // "meta": [REQUIRED] basic imformation for rendering "radius": 0.005, // "radius": [REQUIRED] radius of rod for rendering "closed": false // "closed": [REQUIRED] whether it is a staight beam (false) or a circular shape (true), "ground": false // "ground": [OPTIONAL] if set to true, will draw a ground at y = 0 },
+        "meta": { // "meta": [REQUIRED] basic imformation for rendering "radius": 0.005, // "radius": [REQUIRED] radius of rod for rendering "closed": false, // "closed": [REQUIRED] whether it is a staight beam (false) or a circular shape (true), "ground": false, // "ground": [OPTIONAL] if set to true, will draw a ground at y = 0 "groundAngle": -15 // "groundAngle": [OPTIONAL] angle of ground, in degrees, CCW },
         "frames": [ // "frames": [REQUIRED] an array of frames, must be in correct order {